som4r/som4r/README.md

 # som4r
 ### Simple and Open Middleware for Robotics

 A middleware that shares resources (sensors, actuators and services) of one or more robots through the TCP/IP network, providing greater efficiency in the development of software applications for robotics.
-Aiming at evaluating the performance of the proposed middleware, we present a number of experiments with the developed applications, built specifically for an autonomous wheeled mobile robot, by integrating voice command functionality, obstacle avoidance, greeting a person, battery recharge, and remote control of the vehicle movement.

 Preliminary experiments: